RhythmusByte/Personal-Website/README.md

 </p>

----

-## Repository Structure
+<h2>Repository Structure</h2>

 The repository has the following structure:

 ```
+Portfolio
 ├── index.html

-├── style.css

-│

-├── script.js
+├── main.js

-│

-├───────────
+└── style.css
 ```

 - `index.html`: The main HTML file that serves as the entry point of the website.

 - `style.css`: This CSS file that contains the styles and layout information for the website, which is used to customize the visual appearance of the HTML elements.

-- `script.js`: This JavaScript file that contains the programming code used to add interactivity, dynamic functionality, and manipulate the HTML and CSS elements on the website.
+- `main.js`: This JavaScript file that contains the programming code used to add interactivity, dynamic functionality, and manipulate the HTML and CSS elements on the website.

-- `images`: Directory containing the images used on the website.

-## Website Features
+<h2>Website Features</h2>

 My personal website showcases my work, skills, and achievements.
 Here are some notable features of the website: